-Fractions: Spell out amounts less than one using hyphens between the words: two-thirds, four-fifths, etc. Use figures for precise amounts larger than 1, converting to decimals whenever practical.
+Spell out amounts less than one using hyphens between the words: two-thirds, four-fifths, etc. Use figures for precise amounts larger than one, converting to decimals whenever practical.
 When using mixed numbers, use 1 1/2, 2 5/8, with a full space between the whole number and the fraction.

 - One-fifth of all freshmen take introductory writing.